 Ten days after her second operation, she came back to the office with extreme LBP, yelling at everyone at the top of her lungs.
 When I am dealing with a difficult patient, it is tricky to sort out who is really in pain and who is just trying to get more medications.
 However, my hunch was that there was something really wrong.
 Her disc operation had gotten infected and she developed a large abscess within the disc space and surgical site.

 I had to perform surgery through her abdomen to clean out the infection from the front of her spine.
 A large bone graft was placed in the disc space to fuse it.
 A week later I went through her back to finish the fusion.
 She had now undergone six operations on her back within a span of two years.
 Her frustration kept climbing.

 On one of her follow up visits, I was about 30 minutes late.
-I am extremely busy and I did not think it was that much of a problem.
-I walked into her exam room and she exploded at me.
-“I am really upset with you.
+I was extremely busy and I didn’t think it was that much of a problem.
+When I walked into her exam room, she exploded at me, “I am really upset with you.
 I feel that when you are late that you are not respecting me.”
-She was yelling and didn’t stop for a couple of minutes.
+She kept this up for a couple of minutes.